greg-raven/Uncommon-Sense/_posts/2017-11-04-the-u-s-has-no-reliable-islamic-allies.md

 ---
-title: 'The U.S. has no reliable Islamic allies'
+title: "The U.S. has no reliable Islamic allies"
 layout: post
 categories:
 - religion